Aller au contenu principal

 You build it in your own words.

-We give you a concrete situation and you write a short sentence that uses the expression.
-This is the exact moment where it goes from “I've seen it” to “I know how to use it”.
+We give you a concrete situation and you write a short sentence using the expression.
+This is the exact moment it goes from “I've seen it” to “I know how to use it”.

-• Instant validation on whether you used the expression well
+• Instant feedback on whether you used the expression right

-• Two minutes flat, fits straight into your evening routine
+• Two minutes flat - fits right into your evening routine

 3